lilireli/blog-jonglage/readme.md

 * Create an user with the password defined in your secret configuration `CREATE USER name IDENTIFIED BY 'password';`
 * Allow the new user to access to the database `GRANT ALL PRIVILEGES ON jonglage.* TO 'name';`

+These steps are uniquely needed if you want to launch the unit test!
+* Create a database 'test' into MariaDB if you want to run the test `CREATE DATABASE test;`
+* Create an user test without password `CREATE USER test`
+* Allow the user test to access to the database test `GRANT ALL PRIVILEGES ON test.* TO 'test';`

 # Server launch

 Just launch `./start.sh`